Natural Water Systems (MLJ510)

 Coursework requirements

-Completion of mandatory lab assignments connected to the field course are to be made at the times and in the groups that are assigned and published on Canvas.
-Absence due to illness or for other reasons must be communicated to the laboratory personnel as soon as possible.
-One cannot expect that provisions for completion of the lab assignments at other times can be made, unless prior arrangements with the laboratory personnel have been agreed.
+Completion of mandatory field and lab assignments connected to the field course must be made at the times and in the groups that are assigned and published on Canvas.
+Absence due to illness or for other reasons must be communicated to the course responsible as soon as possible.
+One cannot expect that provisions for completion of the lab assignments at other times can be made, unless prior arrangements have been agreed.

-Failure to complete the assigned field and labs or not having them approved will result in not being able to access the exam.
+Failure to have the assigned mandatory field and lab activities and pass/fail test approved will result in not being able to access the exam.

 Course teacher(s)